craigulliott/dsl_compose/README.md

     # `required`)
     #
     # Arguments are validated, and their expected type must be defined.
 Supported
-    # argument types are :integer, :boolean, :float, :string or :symbol
+    # argument types are :integer, :boolean, :float, :string, :symbol, :class or :object
+    # when :class is used, it should be provided to your final DSL as a string of the
+    # classes name, such as "Users::UserModel" and not the actual class.
     requires :first_dsl_argument, :symbol do
       # You should provide descriptions for your arguments.
 These descriptions will
       # be used when generating your documentation.
 This description supports markdown